golfz/local-bridger/README.md

 It then collects the HTTP responses, converts them into JSON messages, and sends them back to a "Cloud Bridger" via a WebSocket.

+This service works with the "Cloud Bridger" tool you can find on GitHub here: https://github.com/golfz/cloud-bridger.

 ## Configuration

 - see `config.yaml` for configuration options